Optimal Auction Design with Contingent Payments and Costly Verification: Solving for an optimal mechanism

+Here, the winner pays a linear royalty at rate $\phi_i$. \cite{bernhardt2020costly} derive the same virtual value $\psi_i^0(\th_i)$ in their analysis of optimal auctions in which payments must be in the form of cash plus a linear royalty at a fixed (exogenous) rate.\footnote{Also, in \citeapos{liu2016optimal} optimal equity-auction model, in the limit that synergies are much smaller than standalone values, the virtual value converges to $\psi_i^0(\th_i)$, with $\phi_i = V_i / (V_i + V_T)$, where $V_i$ is firm $i$'s standalone value and $V_T$ is the standalone value of the target \citep[p.~110, footnote 15]{liu2016optimal}.} Their model features entry costs, so they must take into account which types of each bidder will participate.

 For the second special case, suppose that there is only one potential buyer.
 For this case, we drop agent subscripts.
 With one buyer, the solution from \cref{MAINTHEOREM} can be implemented by offering a menu of contracts.
 In this optimal menu, each contract specifies linear royalties at rate $\phi$ up to a royalty cap, with auditing if and only if the agent claims to owe less than the royalty cap.
 Each contract in the menu is distinguished by its upfront price $t^\ast ( \th)$ and its royalty cap $ \pi^\ast (\th) \phi$.
-Of course, a lower royalty cap requires a higher upfront price.
-In the additive error specification (p.~\pageref{it:AE}), this menu takes a simple form.
+A lower royalty cap requires a higher upfront price.
+In the additive noise specification, this menu takes an even simpler form.

-\begin{cor}[Binary menu] Under \cref{AA}, suppose that $N=1$ and that the income distribution follows the additive error specification.
+\begin{cor}[Binary menu] Under \cref{AA}, suppose that $N=1$ and that the income distribution follows the additive noise specification.
 The optimal mechanism $(q^\ast, t^\ast, r^\ast, a^\ast, p^\ast)$ from \cref{MAINTHEOREM} can be implemented by offering the agent a menu with at most two contracts: (i) lump-sum with no royalties or auditing; and possibly (ii) linear royalties at rate $\phi$, certain auditing, and penalties $(\pi - \pi')\phi$. \end{cor}

 The proof gives an explicit formula for the upfront price of each contract.
 We also provide a condition that characterizes whether the menu has both items.
-If it does, then high types choose the lump-sum contract, middle types choose the linear royalty, and low types do not buy at all.
-The proof gives a formula for the cutoff types in this equilibrium.
+If it does, then high types choose the lump-sum contract, middle types choose the linear royalty, and low types may not buy at all.
+In the proof, we give a formula for the cutoff types separating these intervals.